 Here it is then, the tournament we’ve all been waiting for…

-Pep Guardiola’s Man City are the first Premier League club to ever reach 100 points in a single season.
+Pep Guardiola’s Man City were the first Premier League club to ever reach 100 points in a single season.

-But how will they measure up against three classic Premier League winners of the past?
+But how do they measure up against three other classic Premier League winners of the past?

 Arsenal’s Invincibles of 2003/04, Jose Mourinho’s Chelsea crop of 2004/05, and Man United’s famous Treble winners of 1998/99 complete the set with each team playing their three opponents both home and away…